About the Solicitors Qualifying Examination (SQE)

 SQE2 Prep Courses

-Law Training Centre offers three flexible preparation courses for the SQE2 assessment.
+Law Training Centre offers four flexible preparation courses for the SQE2 assessment.
 Each course is fully flexible and will help to support and prepare you to qualify as a solicitor in a way that fits around your existing work/life commitments.
 You can benefit from choosing a course which best fits your needs, depending on your existing legal knowledge and experience: